-- 9. Describe any rules in the affected rule set that are obsolete or unnecessary and can be rescinded. - These rules are replacing R333.261, R333.262, and Adult-Use Marihuana Establishments Emergency Rules 45 and 46. - 10.
-Please provide the fiscal impact on the agency (an estimate of the cost of rule imposition or potential savings for the agency promulgating the rule).
+9. Describe any rules in the affected rule set that are obsolete or unnecessary and can be rescinded.

+There are no rules in the affected rule set that are obsolete or unnecessary.

+10. Please provide the fiscal impact on the agency (an estimate of the cost of rule imposition or potential savings for the agency promulgating the rule).